Ibaslogic/Ibaslogic/src/posts/2020-01-27-deploying-react-app-to-github-pages/deploying-react-app-to-github-pages.md

 If something wasn't clear, do let us know.

 Again, here is the [React application](https://ibaslogic.github.io/simple-todo-app/ "simple react app") and the [source code](https://github.com/Ibaslogic/simple-todo-app "simple react app GitHub repo").

+<PostSeriesLink
+label="This React tutorial is part 4 of 6 in the React for beginners series." datas={[
+{
+prefix: "Part 1",
+label: "React Tutorial: The Beginner's Guide to Learning React in 2020",
+url: "/blog/react-tutorial-for-beginners/"
+},
+{
+prefix: "Part 2",
+label: "Getting Started with React Form and Event Handling",
+url: "/blog/react-form-handling/"
+},
+{
+prefix: "Part 3",
+label: "How to Implement CSS in Reactjs App",
+url: "/blog/css-in-reactjs-app/"
+},
+{
+prefix: "Part 5",
+label: "Making HTTP Request in React and understanding the lifecycle methods",
+url: "/blog/react-http-request-and-lifecycle-methods/"
+},
+{
+prefix: "Part 6",
+label: "The Practical Guide to Learning Hooks for Beginners",
+url: "/blog/react-hooks-tutorial/"
+},
+]}
+/>